meetecho/janode/README.md

 ## Usage in browsers

-The core library should work in browsers.
+Janode should work in browsers.
-Just create a bundle by using tools like `browserify` and import it in your web app.
+You need to create a bundle with the core library and the needed plugins using a tool that can:
+- shim native node modules (e.g. `EventEmitter`)
+- import commonjs modules (some dependencies could still use that format)
+- parse the `browser` field in the `package.json`

-If you get the code from the repo, there is a sample browser app under `examples/browser/app`.
+If you get the code from the repo, you can find a `rollup` bundling sample in the `bundle.sh` script under `examples/browser/`.
-The provided `bundle.sh` script in `examples/browser` uses `browserify` to bundle an echotest library `bundle.js` in `examples/browser/app`.
-The `bundle.js` script exposes a `janodeLib` global object that is used by the web app.
+The output will be a `bundle.js` script that defines an `App` global object with the members `Janode` and `EchoTestPlugin`.